 4×4 required?

-All the cars in the parking lot the day we went were 4×4’s and we drove our Isuzu DMAX truck.
-We saw a Toyota Landcruiser try to drive out of the parking to the main road but he had to reverse and turn on the 4×4.
+When we visited in July, all the cars in the parking lot were high car.
+We saw a Toyota Landcruiser try to drive out of the parking to the main road but he had to reverse and turn on the 4×4 as one of his tires got stuck in a pothole on the hill.

 Can you swim at this beach?